Maintaining Our Legacy of Excellence

 One of the most attractive aspects of the UHP is the summer internship.
 Our students have been placed with such major corporations and universities as Hospital Corporation of America (HCA), EXXON, McDonnell Douglas Corporation, the University of Maryland, the University of Mississippi, the University of California at Santa Monica, Ohio State, Michigan State, Purdue, Howard, Yale, Harvard University, and the National Institute of Health.
 Watch your TSU email throughout the semester for notification of specific opportunities.

 This program aims to expand the boundaries of the TSU campus to provide an opportunity for eligible students to study at another college or university in the United States and its territories.
 Specifically, NSE provides an opportunity for eligible students to widen their educational, social, and cultural horizons and to enrich their experiences.
 Additionally, it offers an avenue for students to live in a different environment and have access to courses and programs not available at TSU, and to enhance the academic programs and career opportunities of the students.
 For more information about this program, please visit the National Student Exchange Program website.

 National Association of African American Honors Programs (NAAAHP)

 NAAAHP is a national academic organization that provides Honors students with opportunities to present scholarly research, network, debate, and compete academically each year at its annual conference.
-UHP Director, Dr. Jackson, is the presiding president of the organization.
-This year's conference is hosted by TSU and Fisk University, and will take place at the prestigious Opryland Hotel.
-Registration is open, and conference organizers are accepting proposals.
+UHP Dean, Dr. Jackson, is the presiding president of the organization.
+Next year's conference will be hosted by Morehouse University, and will take place in Atlanta, Georgia.
 Please visit the website for more information or contact the Honors office at 615-963-5731.